Información de la revista

 Cladribine

 We found 1 meta-analysis, 1 PAS, 1 narrative review, and 1 prospective cohort.
 In the meta-analysis by Pakpoor et al., a total of 11 phase 3 CTs were considered.
-The study included a total of 11,400 patients on various DMTs such as cladribine, dimethyl fumarate, fingolimod, teriflunomide, natalizumab, alemtuzumab, interferon B, or placebo, and concluded that there was no higher neoplastic risk with cladribine vs the risk observed during the CTs of other DMTs30.
+The study included a total of 11,400 patients on various DMTs such as cladribine, dimethyl fumarate, fingolimod, teriflunomide, natalizumab, alemtuzumab, interferon B, or placebo, and concluded that there was no higher neoplastic risk with cladribine compared to the risk observed during the CTs of other DMTs30.
 The same conclusion was drawn in the narrative review by Rammohan et al.44.
 The cohort published by Leist et al. included a total of 923 subjects (3754 patient-years) on cladribine vs a control group of 641 (2275 patient-years)45.
-This study found a higher absolute number of SC cases in the treatment group (n=4: 1 case of BCC, 1 of cSCC, and 2 of melanoma) vs placebo (1 case of BCC).
+This study found a higher absolute number of SC cases in the treatment group (n=4: 1 case of BCC, 1 of cSCC, and 2 of melanoma) compared to placebo (1 case of BCC).
 However, it was concluded that cladribine did not specifically increase the risk of any neoplasm subtype (OR, 2.79; [95%CI, 0.31-24.98]).
 In the PVS by Vasileios-Periklis et al. (n=203,196, 944 of whom had SC), an OR of 3.28 (1.17-7.13) was found for the risk of SC (including BCC, cSCC, and melanoma) (Table 4)10.
 Conversely, in vitro studies have shown that cladribine does not facilitate the progression of normal or malignant melanocytic cells but even has an anti-invasive and anti-migratory effect46.

 Other DMTs